wp-plugins/facebook-ads/readme.txt

 == Description ==

-> Create Facebook Ads for your posts & pages directly from wordpress!
+> Create Facebook Ads for your posts & pages directly from Wordpress!
 Use the AdBuddy tool to automatically optimize your ads for the best results and lowest price.

 > You can use the [Ads Campaigns](http://wordpress.org/plugins/ads-campaigns/ "create Google Ads and Facebook Ads") plugin to create ads both on Facebook and on Google.

 > This plugin can be used with the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to get more leads and improved conversion rates on your site.

-This plugin not only lets you create great Facebook Ads, but can also automatically optimize your ads for much better results.
+This plugin not only lets you create great Facebook Ads, but can also automatically optimize your ads for amazing results.

 ### How it works